EdoardoCostantini/mice.sim.pcr/cran-comments.md

 cran-comments
 ================

-## mice 3.13.0
+## mice.pcr.sim 3.13.0

 New submission.

 ## Reason

-After signal sent by Brian Ripley on Jan26. `mice 3.13.0` implements a fix for a bug that produced errors with `mitml 0.4-0`.
+After signal sent by Brian Ripley on Jan26. `mice.pcr.sim 3.13.0` implements a fix for a bug that produced errors with `mitml 0.4-0`.

 ## Test environments